Technology Temerity

 </ul>

 You’ve probably already guessed what’s going on here.
-When the model link is clicked, the remote document’s contents are inserted into the calling document’s target element.
-Bootstrap Model Documentation (extracted 2017-01-23):
+When the modal link is clicked, Bootstrap loads the remote document’s contents and injects them into the .modal-content element inside the targeted modal container.
+Bootstrap Modal Documentation (extracted 2017-01-23):

 If a remote URL is provided, content will be loaded one time via jQuery’s load method and injected into the .modal-content div.
 If you’re using the data-api, you may alternatively use the href attribute to specify the remote source.

-This is why you must include a target element in the calling document, and conversely NOT include model containers in the remote document.
+This is why you must include a target element in the calling document, and conversely NOT include modal containers in the remote document.
 Hope this helps.
 Special thanks to Buzinas from Stack Overflow.

 Until next time!